The blue Persian cat is a fascinating animal that came to Europe from Persian (Iran now) and Turkey by adventurers and traders.

 The Persians we know today are a little bit different from the old ones.
 The first Persians that came to the Western countries had big ears, longer faces, and rangier bodies.

 Over many years, Persian cats have been adjusting to suit breeders’ needs.
-Therefore, these cats today become stockier with a flattened face.
+Therefore, these cats today become stockier with flattened faces.

 The Range of Blue Persian cat Colors